Slookeur/atomes/Contributing-tutorials/New-file/README.md

 ```

  >[!WARNING]
- > For the compiler to process this remember to modify the `Makefile` accordingly.
+ > For the compiler to process your modifications remember to modify the `Makefile` accordingly.